 the essence of Organisations

-The HeartMath® Institute in California has been undertaking scientific research in the area of stress, heart-brain alignment, coherence and performance for over 25 years now.
-Informed by this research, the Institute has developed programs that help empower people to self-regulate stress and energy by increasing moment by moment wellbeing.
-Understanding the way that our body’s physiology responds in stressful situation is an important part of this.
+Research in the area of stress, heart-brain function, health and performance has been undertaken by the HeartMath Institute in California for over 25 years now.
+Informed by this research, the Institute has developed programs to enable people to regulate stress and energy, moment by moment.

-HeartMath’s training programs provide a practical framework of self-regulation tools and coherence-building practices.
-These help us gain more composure and optimise performance.
-Greater clarity facilitates a stronger identity with organisational purpose and core values.
-An improved work culture can then build upon the strengths of employees, leading to increased productivity and innovation.
+These programs provide a practical framework of emotional self-regulation tools and coherence-building practices.
+They help people gain more clarity and optimise performance, which can facilitate a stronger identity with organisational purpose and core values.

 - Increased regenerative sleep